Burp Suite message editor

 The message editor primarily consists of the following panels:

-The collapsible message inspector tool, which provides quick access to key details of HTTP messages and WebSockets, and allows you to perform some basic operations without having to switch to different tabs.
+• The collapsible Inspector panel, which provides quick access to key details of HTTP messages and WebSockets, and allows you to perform some basic operations without having to switch to the Decoder tab.
+In Burp Organizer, this panel includes an Inspector and Notes tab.
+You can switch between them as required.

-In the upper-right corner of the message editor, there are three icons for adjusting the layout based on how you prefer to work.
+In the upper-right corner of the message editor, there are three icons that adjust the screen layout.
 You can choose from the following options:

-- Combined view: Either the request or response will fill the message editor pane.
-You can alternate between the two using the corresponding tabs.
+• Combined view - Either the request or response fills the message editor pane.
+You can use the tabs to alternate between the two.

 Message analysis toolbar